zapier/resthooks/posts/docs/performance.md

 A simplistic implementation might just do the following any time an event might be triggered:

-1. An event is triggered by a user.
+1. An event is triggered by a user
-2. Look up any existing subscriptions for the particular event and user.
+2. Look up any existing subscriptions for the particular event and user
-3. Loop over existing subscriptions and POST the payload (very slow).
+3. Loop over existing subscriptions and POST the payload (very slow)
-4. Perform any cleanup, failure, or retry logic.
+4. Perform any cleanup, failure, or retry logic
-5. Return a response to the user.
+5. Return a response to the user

-If you are using a synchronous programming language like PHP, Python, Ruby, etc… these actions can block.
+If you are using a synchronous programming language like PHP, Python, Ruby, etc. these actions can block.
 If your user is saving a form to edit the underlying record triggering the event and has a handful of subscriptions, this can delay the response by several seconds or more!

-However, if you are using a language with asynchronous capabilities like Javascript, Go, etc… these actions can be pushed off onto the event loop or into a coroutine, which can be a great way to get non-blocking performance.
+However, if you are using a language with asynchronous capabilities like Javascript, Go, etc. these actions can be pushed off onto the event loop or into a coroutine, which can be a great way to get non-blocking performance.

 The same can be done (with care) for other languages using threads (Zapier's django-rest-hooks implementation does this by default in Python).
 But, you should probably look into using a message queue under these circumstances.